 The project explores the gap between comfort and control.
 While the promise of increased automation lies in greater convenience, the price we pay is a gradual loss of active control.
 As convenience grows, we steadily hand over our own agency to algorithms, blurring the line between simple assistance and digital paternalism.

-The moment the writer pauses, the keys move on their own as the algorithm takes over to complete the sentence.
-Without a delete key, every unwanted word is permanently pressed onto the paper, leaving behind physical proof of the loss of agency.
+Without a delete key, every unwanted word is permanently pressed onto the paper, leaving behind a physical record of the moment control shifted from human to machine.

 Credits